-• We demonstrate a case of mistreatment due to a common scheme by considering a tight group of nodes that operate under an SC scheme and a unique outlier node that has a larger distance to the group.
+- + We show that the relative performance ranking of SC and MC schemes changes with the "tightness" of a cooperative group.
+SC schemes perform best when the inter-node distances are small compared to the distance to the origin server; in such cases the maintenance of multiple copies of the same object becomes unnecessary.4 MC schemes improve progressively as the inter-node distances increase, and eventually outperform the SC schemes. - + We demonstrate a case of mistreatment due to common scheme by considering a tight group of nodes that operate under SC and a unique outlier node that has a larger distance to the group.
 We show that this node is mistreated if it is forced to follow the same SC scheme.